-- Select the check box of event type, and then click to clear the defined period. - When selecting MD&Alarm, the respective check box of MD and Alarm will be cleared. - Define the period by editing.
+- Select the check box of event type, and then click to clear the defined period. - When selecting MD&Alarm, the MD and Alarm check boxes will be cleared respectively. - Define the period by editing.
 Take Sunday as an example. - Click